WB by-polls: BJP candidate allegedly assaulted by TMC workers

 Majumdar alleged that the TMC had planted fake voters in the area to rig the polls.

-"But all these will not demoralise me and I will continue to visit all booths.
+"But all these will not demoralise me and I will continue to visit all the booths.
 I have complained to the Election Commission," Majumdar said.

 Denying the allegations as "baseless", the Nadia district unit of the TMC said locals had attacked Majumdar as they were angry with him for "vitiating" the poll atmosphere.